 What do we mean by compensation?

 The process in which all the volume of recycled material (in this case metal) that is used in production comes from local sources and recyclers to the production and at the same time in Patagonia, exactly the same amount and type of material used in production is collected, in this case, Copper, aluminum and Stainless Steel.
-In summary, the metal recycled from the product is from local sources to the factory in Turkey, which goes through a 7-stage process: sorting; disassembled and cut; dust removal by vibration; washing and drying; pressing; melting; molding.
+In summary, the metal recycled from the product is from local sources to the factory, which goes through a 7-stage process: sorting; disassembled and cut; dust removal by vibration; washing and drying; pressing; melting; molding.
 On the other hand, the material collected in Patagonia is recovered and delivered to companies that support its subsequent recycling.
 The result of this Compensation model is a process that generates twice the work of restoring natural spaces but with half the impact on the Carbon Footprint.

 Another challenge that we find in the manufacturing of glasses with recycled metals, is to incorporate into the industry this type of raw material with these characteristics, since to this date, it is almost impossible to find recycled metals suppliers that can satisfy the technical needs required by factories to produce this product.